-During the year ended 31 December 2022, the Unit Trust distributed GBP nil, GBP 4,356,800, GBP 768,847 and GBP 8,872,794 to A, B, C and LP unitholders, respectively (2021: GBP 1,906,103, GBP 8,441,297, GBP 1,393,535 and GBP 17,515,161 to A, B, C and LP unitholders, respectively).
-Out of the amount distributed for the year ended 31 December 2022, there was no payable at year end (2021: GBP nil).
+During the year, the Unit Trust made no distribution to B, C and LP unitholders (2022: GBP 4,356,800, GBP 768,847 and GBP 8,872,794 to B, C and LP unitholders, respectively).
 Distributable amounts were apportioned between the Investor Units and the LP units based on their respective overall commitments to the Unit Trust.